danchimento/codevember/README.md

 3. Have fun.
 Don't write documentation (unless that's fun for you, weirdo).
 Don't make it pretty.
 Just make it work.
 Embrace the mess.
 You're here to get good, not get a job.

+# Contributing (Optional)
+This repo is available if you want to keep track of your work or share your builds with the community.
+Totally option.
+Just write code okay?

+And add a .gitignore for godsakes no one wants your node_modules directory cluttering the internet.

 # Projects